 Brady Deaton served as Chancellor of the University of Missouri from 2004-13, after coming to Missouri in 1989 as Department Chair of agricultural economics.
 He also served as Deputy Chancellor and Provost at Mizzou.
 As an agricultural economist, he engaged in research in Asia, several African countries, and in Haiti and other Caribbean countries.
 He received five honorary degrees from universities in Thailand, Korea and India, as well as the University of Kentucky.
 Deaton was appointed by President Barack Obama to Chair of the Board for International Food and Agricultural Development (BIFAD), from 2011-16, and continues to serve as a member.
 His undergraduate degree is from the University of Kentucky and he has a Ph.D. from Wisconsin.

-Anne Deaton is the founder and president of Children’s Grove, a Columbia non-profit that promotes kindness in youth and the community.
-Deaton’s professional career in higher education and state government has focused on special needs populations including the elderly and persons who are cognitively and physically challenged.
+Anne Deaton has focused her career on special needs populations including the elderly and persons who are cognitively and physically challenged.
+She worked in higher education as an assistant professor in the Department of Human Development and Family Science, and in state government, serving as deputy director of the Missouri Division of Aging, and then director of the Missouri Division of Developmental Disabilities.
+She is a founder and an ongoing leader for Children’s Grove, a Columbia non-profit that promotes kindness in youth and the community.
 Her work in community development, with a focus on poverty and hunger, began during her college years when she engaged in volunteer service in the U.S. and abroad.
 She has had extensive experience in mentoring and in founding and supporting a wide variety of volunteer programs that raise the quality of community life, serve people in need and promote international friendships.